What is living in my dancer’s dance bag? By Mary Lorraine herself!

 How do you control the ingestion of the dance bag?

-Keep only shoes that fit in the bag.
-Donate the outgrown ones to the studio for children who might be in need.
+Keep only dance shoes that fit in the bag.
+Donate the outgrown ones to the dance studio for kids who might be in need.
 Make sure there are deodorizers in the bag to help with the stinky shoe smell. (hint: wear socks or tights in shoes to absorb the perspiration.
 This helps minimize the smell and makes the shoe last longer.)

 Also, on the subject of “stinkiness” is arm pits.
 If your dancer sweats at all they should have a travel size deodorant/anti-perspirant in their dance bag.
 This allows them to reapply before and between dance classes to keep things smelling pleasant.